2jSoftware/.github/profile/README.md

 ---

 ## 🔥 Our Mission
 We’re done with corporate "openwashing."
-Closed APIs pretending to be open?
+Closed-up proprietary companies pretending to be open?
 We're over that.
-**We build (and open-source) tools to democratize frontier AI:**
+**We build (and open-source) tools to help democratize frontier AI:**
-- **Public by default** — Models, training data, code.
+- **Public** — Models we make- these will include all training data, code.
 No proprietary locks.
-- **Scalable & community-owned** — From startups to research labs, deploy anywhere.
 - **Ethical & transparent** — Governance by developers, not shareholders.

 ---

 ## 🛠 What We Build

-### Open AI Training Framework
-- **Pre-training & fine-tuning** for text, multimodal, and custom models
-- **Data synthesis pipelines** — Clean, ethical datasets for any use case
-- **One-click deployment** — Run locally or scale to cloud clusters

 ### Developer-First Tools
 - **Open evaluation suites** — Benchmark models without corporate bias
 - **Collaboration platforms** — Built for distributed teams and researchers
 - **Modular libraries** — Plug into existing workflows, no vendor lock-in

+### Websites
+- **Experienced software development**

+### Anything else
+- **We're entering a new age** — we're empowered with capable tooling that allows us to rapidly adapt to new knowledge, domains, and more.

 ---

 ## 🤝 Why Us?

-- **Local roots, global vision** — Cleveland-founded, solving problems that scale
+- **Humble roots, global vision** — Cleveland-founded, solving problems that help society
-- **Built for developers** — Tools we actually use ourselves
+- **Built for developers, Built for a new world** — Tools we actually use ourselves
-- **Venture-backed ambition** — Scaling infrastructure, not selling out

 ---